-Progress to date: About 241,000 households in Missouri are enrolled in the Affordable Connectivity Program, with more signing up every day.
+Progress to date: To date, Missouri has received \$2.1 million through the Broadband Equity, Access, and Deployment Program (BEAD) to help provide access to high-speed internet across the state.
+In addition, about 306,000 households in Missouri are enrolled in the Affordable Connectivity Program, with more signing up every day.
 Households can check their eligibility, sign up, and find fully covered internet plans at GetInternet.gov.

-Water: Currently, up to 10 million American households across the country connect to water through lead pipes and lack access to clean, safe drinking water.
-The Bipartisan Infrastructure Law represents the largest investment in clean drinking water in American history, including the first-ever dedicated federal funding to replace lead service lines and address dangerous PFAS chemicals.
+Water: The Bipartisan Infrastructure Law represents the largest investment in clean drinking water in American history, including the first-ever dedicated federal funding to replace lead service lines and address dangerous PFAS chemicals.

-- Announced funding to date: \$147 million has been announced to Missouri to provide clean and safe water across the state and improve water infrastructure.
-This includes: - \$147 million available in fiscal year 2022 to provide clean and safe water across the state through the Environmental Protection Agency.
-Of this funding, \$50 million is dedicated to lead pipe and service line replacement, with another \$32 million for safe drinking water investments that can also support lead pipe replacement in fiscal year 2022.
+- Announced funding to date: To date, \$334 million has been announced to Missouri to provide clean and safe water across the state and improve water infrastructure.
+This includes: - \$334 million available in fiscal years 2022 and 2023 to provide clean and safe water across the state through the Environmental Protection Agency.
+Of this funding, \$101.7 million is dedicated to lead pipe and service line replacement, with another \$66 million for safe drinking water investments that can also support lead pipe replacement in fiscal year 2022 and 2023.

 Public Transit: The Bipartisan Infrastructure Law makes the largest investment in public transit in U.S. history.
-Based on formula funding alone, Missouri would expect to receive more than \$730 million over five years under the Bipartisan Infrastructure Law to improve public transit across the state.
-This funding will expand healthy, sustainable transportation options in Missouri, where non-white households are 10 times more likely to commute via public transportation and 27% of transit vehicles in the state are currently past useful life.
+Based on formula funding alone, Missouri would expect to receive approximately \$732 million over five years under the Bipartisan Infrastructure Law to improve public transit across the state.
+This funding will expand healthy, sustainable transportation options in Missouri, where non-white households are 10 times more likely to commute via public transportation and 27% transit vehicles in the state are currently past useful life.